Maine Department of Transportation

-The Maine Department of Transportation, also known as MaineDOT (occasionally referred to as MDOT), is the office of state government charged with the regulation and maintenance of roads, rail, ferries, and other public transport infrastructure in the state of Maine.
+The Maine Department of Transportation, also known as MaineDOT, is the office of state government charged with the regulation and maintenance of roads, rail, ferries, and other public transport infrastructure in the state of Maine.
 An exception is the Maine Turnpike, which is maintained by the Maine Turnpike Authority.
 MaineDOT reports on the adequacy of roads, highways, and bridges in Maine.
 It also monitors environmental factors that affect the motor public such as stormwater, ice/snow buildup on roads, and crashes with moose.
 MaineDOT was founded in 1972 and replaced the former Maine State Highway Commission.

 Organization

 MaineDOT is an agency that consists of several offices: